Oussamaosman02/php-tuto-old/README.md

 ### Print formatted string

-If e have some string that will have a part that will be fixed and other tha will change depending on the data, we can use the `printf()` built in function, that we could use with substring :
+If we have some string that will have a part that will be fixed and other tha will change depending on the data, we can use the `printf()` built in function, that we could use with substring :

 ```php
 printf('%s likes to %s','Jhon','code');